Get the Glossary

 • Referrals for long-term counseling or specialized care

-Again, the ease and convenience of these mental health services can be incredibly helpful to remote employees dealing with stress, loneliness, or other issues related to COVID-19 (or anything else).
+Again, the ease and convenience of these mental health services can be incredibly helpful to remote employees dealing with stress, loneliness, or other issues.
 And employees who have the resources to manage their mental health and wellbeing, as well as other issues outside of the workplace, will prove to be greater assets to your business and create a more positive working environment at times when it’s needed the most.

 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, legal or tax advice.
 If you have any legal or tax questions regarding this content or related issues, then you should consult with your professional legal or tax advisor.